• Sign in

 Health Insurance Portability and Accountability Act (HIPAA)

 The Health Insurance Portability and Accountability Act—better known as HIPAA—is the United States’ legal standard for protected health information (PHI) protection.
-The HIPAA Security Rule specifically outlines requirements for managing access to PHI and electronic protected health information (e-PHI), which includes:
+The HIPAA Security Rule outlines requirements (45 CFR § 164.308) for managing access to PHI and electronic protected health information (e-PHI), which includes:

 • Information access management: Covered entities must implement policies and procedures for authorizing role-based access to e-PHI.